Ava-Fox/caleb-best-of/README.md

         - Concatinated string for timestamps?
 Same link but add &t=?h?m?s

+    ###### NEXT STEPS:
+    - [ ] manually adding stuff to db
+    - [ ] add a route that displays data from db
+        - get list of all best moments, and render template that loops over all of them and shows on page
+    - [ ] post route to send data to (adding more moments to db form)
+    - [ ] avafox.net/calebcurrywillyoumarryme

 ###### Random tips learned
     - BITCHIN' HOTKEYS
         - CMD L